Synonyms and other taxonomic changes

 Identification

 Small butterflies, but generally large for the family, most are tailess, and usually associated with moist sunny places where foodplants grow.
-Upper wings are usually shades of brown and orange (occasionally gray) often, especially in males, with metallic coppery to purplish overtones (blue in only one species).
+Upper wings are usually shades of brown and orange (occasionally gray) often, especially in males, with metallic coppery to purplish overtones (blue only in L. heteronea).
 The underside is usually white to yellowish or orange with small black dots (sometimes dark lines) and in most species there is an orange marginal band on the hind wing.
-In most species (all tailess species) there are at least two (usually three) dark spots or bars across the discal cell of the front wing below.
+Our species normally have three dark spots or bars across the discal cell of the front wing below [except L. hermes and Central American L. pyrrhias only have two].

 Range